 Without rod licence income, it’s my view that our nation’s fish stocks would be a much more parlous state that they currently are.
 Should angling disappear, then so would the funding to help, maintain, improve and develop the nations fisheries or rather, the financial burden would fall to the general taxpayer.

 There is one fishery in England and Wales that no fewer than 8 million would have to walk 1 km or less to reach and over 25 million people reside within five miles of it.
 That fishery is the Canal & River Trust Waterway network.
 There are millions of people who don’t realise there is a recreational opportunity on their doorstep.
-That’s why we are holding over 100 Let’s Fish events this summer.
-But you’ll have to be quick to reserve your place – they’re being booked up very quickly.
+That’s why we hold our Let’s Fish events across England and Wales.

 Given our ancestry, it’s not at all surprising that there are undoubtedly health and wellbeing benefits from going fishing.
 These were summarised in Fishing for Answers.
 We all know of the many benefits of the modern industrial and technological era.
 But there are challenges too.
 There is a huge nature deficit.